-This author is a professional trombonist, conductor and educator.
-He has a long career in the music and writes about his passion of music.
+This author is a professional trombonist, conductor, and educator.
+He has a long career in music and writes about his passion for music.

 In music history, there are six main periods.
 These different periods (eras) represent the evolution of Western art music.
 In this article, we will explore the Romantic Era.
 Below is a list of all six periods.
 For the student or just the music enthusiast, I recommend that you memorize them in chronological order.

 - Renaissance Period (1400–1600)

 - Classical Period (1750–1820)

 - Modern Period (1910–present)

 Music of the Romantic Period is the most familiar of what we classify as being "classical music" today.
 Many musical themes are found in commercial music exposing us to the Romantic Period without us actually knowing it.